danielbodnar/awesome-stars/README.md

 ## api

+- [apache/apisix](https://github.com/apache/apisix) - The Cloud-Native API Gateway
+- [api-platform/api-doc-parser](https://github.com/api-platform/api-doc-parser) - Transforms a Hydra API doc in an intermediate representation that can be used for various tasks such as creating smart API clients, scaffolding code or building administration interfaces.
+- [apideck-libraries/portman](https://github.com/apideck-libraries/portman) - Port OpenAPI Specs to Postman Collections, inject test suite and run via Newman 👨🏽‍🚀
 - [screwdriver-cd/screwdriver](https://github.com/screwdriver-cd/screwdriver) - An open source build platform designed for continuous delivery.
 - [smithy-lang/awesome-smithy](https://github.com/smithy-lang/awesome-smithy) - Awesome Smithy is a curated list of awesome build-tools, code-generators, examples, and other resources related to the Smithy IDL.
 - [public-apis/public-apis](https://github.com/public-apis/public-apis) - A collective list of free APIs